What Are Buyer Personas? And Do I Really Need Them?

-Stumble more than a few feet into the murky waters of marketing and you’ll hear all sorts of terminology being thrown around.
+Stumble more than a few feet into the murky waters of digital marketing and you’ll hear all sorts of terminology being thrown around.
 Real time?
 ROI?
 Twitter?!
 What does it all mean?!
 Among the most confusing is ‘buyer personas’.
 What even is a buyer persona?
 And do you really need them?
 Really?

 Buyer personas are, essentially, fictional characters in the story of your business.
 They’re a generalised assumption of who your audience is, distilled down into bitesize profile which we call – “a persona”.
 You’ll give them a name, age, job title, salary, even a little profile picture, and you’ll (hopefully) use them to inform your marketing efforts going forward.

 They might be based on people you already know, or they might be completely made up.
 Whichever is easier to help you visualise these archetypes as real people.
 Because that’s absolutely crucial; buyer personas aren’t something to create and then file away in a drawer to never be looked again.
 Buyer personas should be an active and evolving part of your active and evolving marketing strategy.
 You’ll adjust them over time as your audience changes, and you’ll learn to incorporate them into every aspect of your business.

 “But I’m my audience!
 I don’t need to create buyer personas.”

 Erm, no, you’re not.
 You might have created the perfect business that you love and would love to buy from, but that’s the thing.
 You created it.
 Not only does that make you biased, it makes you fundamentally different to your customers; they didn’t!
 They aren’t the type to go out and create the business you’ve built; they want the service you provide instead.

 If you’re lucky enough to have a lot in common with the majority of your audience, then great!
 You’ve got a head start when it comes to creating them.
 But don’t make the mistake of thinking that you’re the same person.